 A typical Flecs program or subprogram consists of a sequence of Fortran

-declarations: (e.g. INTEGER
+declarations: (e.g. INTEGER, DIMENSION, COMMON,

 etc.) followed by a sequence of executable statements called the body